Updated: November 8, 2021

-Shortly after traditional HVAC units were introduced in Japan around the 1950’s, it was realized that the bulky and loud systems needed a redesign to meet the needs of smaller homes built close together.
+Shortly after traditional HVAC units were introduced in Japan around the 1950s, it was realized that the bulky and loud systems needed a redesign to meet the needs of smaller homes built close together.
 Developed as an alternative, mini-split systems were created as heating and cooling systems that allow the temperature of individual rooms or zones to be controlled.
-Today there are a variety of mini-split options on the market, before purchasing it is important to understand the capacity of these systems.
+Today there are a variety of mini-split systems on the market, before purchasing one it is important to understand the capacity of these units.

 As advancements in technology continue, the popularity of mini-splits continues to grow.
-The latest systems are more energy efficient and run quieter than previous models.
-There are even units with a dry mode that claim to pull moisture without cooling a room.
-However, mini-split manuals actually suggest that when in dry mode, the temperature should be set slightly lower than the room temperature to lower humidity.
+The latest systems are more energy-efficient and run quieter than previous models.
+There are even units with a dry mode that claims to pull moisture without cooling a room.
+However, many mini-split manuals actually suggest that when in dry mode, the temperature should be set slightly lower than the room temperature to lower humidity.
 In theory, these systems seem to be a great fit to simplify installation for cooling, heating, and dehumidifying but do they have the track record to prove their efficiency in all categories?

 One product | One installation | One contractor…Wouldn’t it be nice?

 Myth: Mini-Split systems control indoor humidity levels with dehumidification.